 What Is a Child Medical Consent Form?

 A child’s medical consent form allows a parent or guardian to give a caregiver temporary permission to make medical decisions for their child.
 The caregiver can step in when the parent or guardian isn’t available, but their authority ends once the parent or guardian is back.
-It might also be referred to as a:
+A children’s medical consent form typically covers both routine and emergency care.
+The goal is to make sure a child receives timely treatment when they need it.

 If you need someone to make long-term medical decisions for your child, you’ll need a power of attorney for a minor.